Good dental hygiene is one of the most important yet overlooked aspects today.

 What type of toothbrush should you choose?

-The market has different brushes, ranging from soft to hard to electric brushes.
-The best kind are the ones with soft bristles as our teeth do not need hard brushing.
+The market has different brushes, ranging from soft to hard to electric.
+The best kind is the ones with soft bristles as our teeth do not need hard brushing.

 How should you brush?